 We want everyone to be aware of the environmental problems our oceans are suffering day by day.

-The Mission Deep Blue movement supports the conservation and sustainable use of aquatic environments, including oceans, seas, coasts, and waterways and their magnificent diversity of plant and animal species.
+The Blue Oceans movement supports the conservation and sustainable use of aquatic environments, including oceans, seas, coasts, and waterways and their magnificent diversity of plant and animal species.

-Here at Mulberry DIvers, we are working towards becoming a SSI Mission Deep blue Dive Centre as a sign of our commitment to the conservation and sustainable use of aquatic environments.
+Here at Mulberry DIvers, we are a SSI Blue Oceans Dive Centre as a sign of our commitment to the conservation and sustainable use of aquatic environments.

 We‘re all responsible for protecting our aquatic resources.
 With the SSI Responsible Diver Code we want to make everyone aware of the environmental problems from the start.
 We want them to think critically, and take positive action whenever they travel and dive.
 That’s why the code is displayed in all our digital training materials, as an easy reference any time they read our content.